 Data growth is accelerating the demand for performant, data-intensive computing.
 As the demand for compute grows, memory capacity in the system typically needs to scale along with it.

 Large pools of DRAM help accelerate computing with low latency, but DRAM is limited in capacity, is volatile, and expensive.
-DRAM is becoming one of the most expensive components in modern server bills of materials.
+Indeed, DRAM is becoming one of the highest priced components in modern server bills of materials.
 Alternatively, block storage is large, cheap, and persistent, but slow to bring data to the CPU.

-Intel® Optane™ persistent memory (PMem) bridges the gap with an innovative memory technology.
-This new memory delivers a unique combination of affordable large capacity and support for data persistence.
-With 3rd Gen Intel® Xeon® Scalable processors and Intel Optane PMem 200 series workloads can optimize performance and cost by creating a 2-tier hierarchy in memory and storage.
-Supported for these processors on 2-socket and 4-socket platforms, PMem is helping to turn more data into actionable insights.
+Intel® Optane™ persistent memory (PMem) bridges the gap with an innovative memory technology that delivers a unique combination of affordable large capacity and support for data persistence.
+With 3rd Gen Intel® Xeon® Scalable processors and Intel Optane PMem 200 series, organizations can optimize capacity, performance, and cost of their workloads by enabling tiered memory and improved tiered storage.

 - Help accelerate large-memory computing by keeping more data closer to the CPU